PhilBoileau/cvCovEst/paper/paper.md

 [Comprehensive `R` Archive Network](https://CRAN.R-project.org/package=cvCovEst).
 Its development version can be found on [GitHub](https://github.com/PhilBoileau/cvCovEst).
-Documentation and examples are contained in each version's manual pages and vignette.
+Documentation and examples are contained in each version's manual pages, vignette, and `pkgdown` website (at https://philboileau.github.io/cvCovEst).

 # Acknowledgments